Hypobaric decompression: Altitude sickness

 Altitude sickness, also known as acute mountain sickness (AMS), altitude illness, hypobaropathy, or soroche, is a pathological effect of high altitude on humans, caused by acute exposure to low partial pressure of oxygen and respiratory alkalosis arising from low partial pressure of blood carbon dioxide caused by hyperventilation.
 Altitude sickness is primarily a consequence of hypoxia.
 Altitude sickness can be avoided and treated by breathing supplementary oxygen, within limits.

 Above the Armstrong limit, the atmospheric pressure is sufficiently low that exposed water boils at normal human body temperature.
 At altitudes above about 50,000 feet (15 km), the time of useful consciousness is 9 to 12 seconds.
-Loss of consciousness is due to hypoxia and is followed by a series of changes to cardiovascular and neurological functions, and eventually death, unless pressure is restored within 60–90 seconds.
+Loss of consciousness is due to hypoxia and is followed by a series of changes to cardiovascular and neurological functions, and eventually death, unless pressure is restored in 60–90 seconds.
 On Earth, the Armstrong limit is around 18-19 km above sea level, above which atmospheric air pressure drops below 0.0618 atm (6.3 kPa, 47 mmHg, or about 1 psi).
 The U.S. Standard Atmospheric model sets the Armstrong pressure at an altitude of 63000 ft.